 - Translate.
 We plan to use our data to develop and share models that forecast potential ecosystem outcomes to help inform land managers, stakeholders, and policy makers.

 If you’re interested in collaborating, contributing data, or participating as a citizen scientist(s) please contact project leaders Matt Ogburn or Kim Komatsu.
-Find out more about Smithsonian's Working Land and Seascapes Initiative at wls.si.edu.
+Find out more about our project on the Chesapeake WLS StoryMap and learn about Smithsonian's Working Land and Seascapes Initiative at wls.si.edu.